Finding social media clients that value your time is an important part of growing your agency yet it’s a taboo topic most people don’t talk about 🤷♂️

 Simply put, you’re immediately overcoming some of the biggest obstacles associated with landing new clients.
 That alone makes this the best sales process in my books.

-How to Create An Application Process
+How to Create An Application Form

-Do not ask about their cost per acquisition, lifetime customer value, net annual profit and such.
+Do not ask about their cost per acquisition, lifetime customer value, net annual profit, and such.
 It’s too much information for them to know or share with you at this point.
 Save those questions for the sales conversation.

 Qualify Your Prospects Before The First Call

-Also ask prospects to complete your application form before getting a call.
+Also, ask prospects to complete your application form before getting a call.
 Be clear about the next steps!
 When they have completed the application, you will review it and they will be informed by email if their application was approved.
-If you approve them, send them a link with to schedule a discovery call with you.
+If you approve them, send them a link to schedule a discovery call with you.

 This way, the application qualifies your prospects long before they get on a call with you.
 With a few simple questions, you can find out if they are a good fit for you to work with and understand how serious someone is about working with you.